ArtHitParade

 2022 SOLD for £ 60M by Sotheby's

-The largest version of L'Empire des Lumières is the fifteenth, painted by Magritte from order for a present to a friend's daughter.
-It is an exceptional enlarged remake of a segment of the original painting in a rare panoramic format of similar proportions.
+The fifteenth version of L'Empire des Lumières was painted by Magritte from order for a present to a friend's daughter.
+It is an enlarged remake of a segment of the original painting in a large size panoramic format of similar proportions.

 Matching some features of Magritte's ideal woman, the daughter revealed in 2015 that she had been the charming blonde model for La Fée ignorante, a beautiful title of an artwork indeed.
 The artist kindly said to the teenager : “tu vois, je te peignais déjà avant de te connaître...”»